Soloflighter1010/bluesky-bot/README.md

 !stop
 ```

-> **Note:** Each admin handle needs to send the bot at least one DM first to open
+> **First-time setup:** Each admin handle needs to send the bot at least one DM first to
-> a conversation thread before commands will work.
-Just send a `!help` to get started.
+> open a conversation thread.
+Just send `!help` to get started.

 ---

 ## How Recency Weighting Works

-Images are fetched newest-first from Chevereto.
-Each image is assigned a weight:
+Images are scraped from `/explore/recent` (newest first) and each is assigned a weight:

 ```
 weight[i] = (N - i) ^ BIAS
 ```

-Where `N` is the pool size, `i` is the index (0 = newest), and `BIAS` is `RECENCY_BIAS`.
+Where `N` is the pool size and `i` is position (0 = newest).
+With the default `BIAS=3.0`,

-With the default `BIAS=3.0`, the newest image is roughly 1000× more likely to be
+the newest image is roughly 1000× more likely to be picked than the oldest in a pool of
-picked than the oldest in a pool of 500.
-Fresh uploads get shared quickly while
-older gems still occasionally surface.
+500. Fresh uploads surface quickly while older shots still occasionally appear.
+The bot
+tracks the last 500 posted IDs to avoid re-posting the same image.

 ---

+## Chevereto Compatibility

+The bot scrapes your Chevereto site's public `/explore/recent` page — no API key is
+needed.
+This works with any publicly accessible Chevereto v3 or v4 instance regardless
+of API settings.

+Pagination is supported (`/explore/recent?page=2`, etc.) and the bot fetches up to
+5 pages per cycle.
+For user spotlights, it first filters `/explore/recent` by username
+before falling back to scraping the user's profile page directly.

+---

 ## Exposing the Dashboard Publicly

-If you're running on a server and want the dashboard accessible over the internet,
-**do not expose port 3000 directly**.
-Put it behind a reverse proxy with HTTPS.
+Never expose port 3000 directly.
+Use a reverse proxy with HTTPS.

-**Caddy** (simplest option — handles HTTPS automatically):
+**Caddy** (handles HTTPS automatically):
 ```
 photobot.yourdomain.com {
     reverse_proxy localhost:3000